weberk/oracle-db-operator/README.md

 In a DevOps scenario, first a custom ressource definition containing the configuration of a PDB would be created.
 This would trigger the oracle-db-operator to provision the PDB using a REST API call to ORDS, that will be forwarded to the container database.
 In parallel, a secret containing the PDB client credentials will be created.
 A database client app could then use this secret to communicate with the PDB.
 Similarly, the deletion of the CRD would lead to deletion of the PDB.

-The oracle-db-operator implements a similar functionality to the [OCI Service Broker](https://github.com/oracle/oci-service-broker/) for Oracle database services in the cloud, but in contrast it can be used for on-premis scenarios.
+The oracle-db-operator implements a similar functionality to the [OCI Service Broker](https://github.com/oracle/oci-service-broker/) for Oracle database services in the cloud like autonomous database and data-warehouse, but it can also be used for on-premise scenarios.

 # Required Docker images